 RESPIN YOUR SUMMER FROCK

 Style Notes: Want to get more wear out of your favourite occasion dress from the summer?
 Try layering it with a jacket in the same colour to create an effortlessly pulled-together ensemble.
-While you're at it, make like Aimee Song and take your coordination skills to the next level with a matching handbag and shoes.
+While you're at it, make like Lisa and take your coordination skills to the next level with a matching handbag.

 This jacket will look just as chic worn with ripped jeans in your downtime.